Trusted by Global Clients & Partners

 Beyond the financial commitment, applicants are generally expected to meet the following requirements, among others:

-Argentina’s emerging Citizenship by Investment (CBI) program has the potential to reshape the global investment migration landscape - but how does it compare to programs that investors can access today?
+Argentina's emerging Citizenship by Investment (CBI) program has the potential to reshape the global investment migration landscape.
+The question is how it compares to programs that investors can access today.

 The table below benchmarks Argentina against established CBI jurisdictions, highlighting differences in cost, accessibility, and benefits, and providing a clearer picture of where Argentina could stand once the program becomes fully operational.